-“How do I click this in a distinctive way?”
+“How do I click this in a unique way?”

-All the composition techniques that I’ll be sharing with you, are not the rules but are the guideline.
-These are being used by the professionals and can surely help you improve your photos when you are numb with something new.
+All the composition techniques in photography that you’ll be learning, are not the “rules” but are the guideline.
+These are being used by professionals and can surely help you improve your photos when you are looking to find something new.

-Also do you know what compositions techniques really are?
+Also, do you know what are compositions techniques in photography really are?

-To keep it simple, Composition techniques are the ways to arrange the elements in frame to enhance the way the overall picture looks.
-They are used in almost every visual art across the industry to make the whole frame more appealing.
+Composition techniques in photography are the ways to arrange the elements in the frame in order to enhance the way the whole picture looks.
+These techniques are used in almost every visual art across the industry to make the whole frame more appealing.

-If we talk specifically about photography and photo editing, it is the way you set the subject in a frame in order to improve your photos.
-This can either be carefully executed while capturing an image or can be edited in the post-production by cropping and rotating and tilting it.
+If we talk specifically about photography and photo editing, it is the way you set the subject in a frame in order to improve the overall visual.
+This can either be carefully executed while capturing an image or can be edited in post-production by cropping and rotating and tilting it.

-I would highly suggest you keep these techniques in your mind while capturing an image itself as it would eliminate the restrictions in post production.
-Now that you are all set with the basics, here are 24 Composition Techniques that will improve your photos.
+I would highly suggest you keep these techniques in your mind while capturing an image itself as it would eliminate the restrictions in post-production.
+Now that you are all set with the basics, here are 24 Composition Techniques in photography that will improve your photos.

-24 Composition Techniques that will Improve your Photos
+24 Composition Techniques in photography that will improve your Photos

 1. The Rule of Third

 Let us start with the most popular “rule”, The rule of third.
-According to this, firstly you shall divide the frame in 9 sections with 2 horizontal and 2 vertical lines.
+According to this, firstly divide the frame into 9 sections with 2 horizontal and 2 vertical lines.
 This will create 4 inter-section points.
 In order to follow the rule of thirds, place your main subject on any given intersection.